 The Corner Table Mentality: Stockholm's Neighbourhood Ambition

 Stockholm's dining conversation tends to cluster around its tasting-menu flagships.
 Frantzén, AIRA, and Operakällaren occupy the ceremonial end of the market, where the format, the room, and the price point all signal occasion dining.
 Below that tier, a smaller category of places has taken a different position: restaurants with clear culinary intelligence and regularly refreshed menus, but without the apparatus of the multi-course production.
-Sensum, on Wallingatan in central Stockholm, belongs to this second group.
-Its proximity to Stockholm Central Station — the address sits on a street that connects the Norrmalm shopping corridor to the quieter residential blocks further north — gives it a slightly unexpected quality.
+Sensum is a restaurant on Wallingatan in central Stockholm, and its cuisine is Modern European Small Plates.
+Its proximity to Stockholm Central Station, the address sits on a street that connects the Norrmalm shopping corridor to the quieter residential blocks further north, gives it a slightly unexpected quality.
 The location is convenient without being touristy, urban without being transactional.

 Approach from the street and the room reads as considered rather than designed-for-effect.
 This is the kind of space regulars stop noticing after the second visit, which is the point.
 The neighbourhood restaurant format, when it works, is defined by what recedes: the room, the service tempo, the table spacing.
 What comes forward is the food and the company.
 Sensum operates in that register.